ietf-rats/charter/ietf-rats-charter.md

 and the associated procedures and protocols to convey this evidence for appraisal to a verifier and these attestation results to a relying party.
-Additionally, the WG will standardize formats for endorsements and reference values, but protocols and associated procedures for conveying them to the verifier are out of scope.
+Additionally, the WG will standardize formats for endorsements and reference values, and may profile existing protocols (e.g. CoAP or DTLS) to conveying them to the verifier.
 Formats and protocols for appraisal policy for evidence and appraisal policy for attestation results are also out of scope.